attack-monkey/Lean-Functional-Typescript/README.md

     })
   }

-// This is our first stream.
+// This is our stream.
 It gets passed a value (known as the source).
 // It then flows the value through our capacitor.
 // The capacitor is designed to store values, until it reaches a set length (in this case, 2).
 // Then the capacitor will send the stored array into the next step and reset the store.